surethings41/Dev_Tools_Project/README.md

 # Dev_Tools_Project
-This application seeks to analyze data of car sales advertisements
+This application seeks to analyze data of car sales in the US.

-It should contain a basic description of the project, explaining that this is a tool to simulate random events, and the methods and libraries used to implement it.
-It should also contain instructions on how other people could launch your project on their local machine if they wanted to.
+More specifically, it will illustrate the following:
+A) The average miles obn the odometer per vehicle based on the manufacturer
+B) The correlation between Odometer reading and Days on Market
+C) The condition distribution between Manufacturers with the option to filter for both 4wd and non-4wd vehicles

+Libraries used:
+Streamlit
+Pandas
+Plotly.Express